inverse-inc/packetfence-dhcp-forwarder/README.md

 This fingerprinting and localisation process helps a lot in determining violation triggers condition.

-With the help of Packetfence-Forwarder, those DHCP packets can be obtained directly and easily from the source.
+With the help of PacketFence-Forwarder, those DHCP packets can be obtained directly and easily from the source.

 Alternatively, IP helpers can be configured on each switch to forward DHCP traffic to PacketFence, but only broadcast packets can be captured by them, which is less precise.
-Deploying Packetfence-Forwarder is simple and centralized.
+Deploying PacketFence-Forwarder is simple and centralized.

-Packetfence-forwarder is based on gopacket and depends upon WinPCAP to select the requested packets through a BPF, which is really fast.
+PacketFence-forwarder is based on gopacket and depends upon WinPCAP to select the requested packets through a BPF, which is really fast.
 Captured traffic is then forwarded to a configured host and port.

 A default BPF is produced by the configuration generator.
 That filter can be manually modified in the configuration file by the user.

-Packetfence-Forwarder requires a Packetfence-Forwarder.toml file to be present in it's working directory (installation directory).
+PacketFence-Forwarder requires a Packetfence-Forwarder.toml file to be present in it's working directory (installation directory).
 Packetfence-Forwarder.toml is generated from packetfence-forwarder-config-generator.exe at installation time, but can be run from the installation directory anytime.

 packetfence-forwarder-config-generator.exe
 -----------------------------------